FadyMattar/NS3_Simulation_Study/README.md

 - **CWND (Congestion Window) Sizes**

 ## 📂 Repository Structure
-Since the full source code is kept private, this repository acts as a public showcase.
+This repository is a public showcase.
-- `docs/` - Contains the documentation and the **Book on Simulation Tests**.
 - `simulation-scripts/` - Select snippets of the NS3 setup configurations.
 - `results/` - Graphs and metric outputs from the simulations.